idealparable/BibleQ/DidLazarusWriteJohn.md

 As for it supposedly being a problem in Revelation, the problem is Revelation is written much later in John's life, during exile on Patmos, when he is already severely persecuted, and there has been a long history of epistles with open signatures within the body text.

 Plus Revelation opens with letters to the churches, dictated by Jesus, so there would be a need to distinguish clearly between the words of Christ and those of the human writing them down.
-Anonymity within body text is not an absolute rule, and he could even be helping to clarify it by eventually using it, when the window for the need for it had closed, and he felt more comfortable that it was embraced as still a valid option within Christianity.
+Anonymity within body text is not an absolute rule, and he could even be helping to clarify it by eventually using it, when the window for the need for it had closed, and he felt more comfortable that first-person-with-name was embraced as a valid option within Christianity.

 He did also come close, if my theory is right, to a signature within the body text by naming the sons of Zebedee.
 There is an association of lessening the anonymity near an end, similar to keeping it through his own epistles but dropping the rule in the later apocalypse that contains epistles from Christ.